aaugustin/myks-gallery/README.rst

 0.3
 ---

+* Support for Python 3 and Django 1.6.
 * Hid public albums by default for logged-in users.
 * Switched the default styles to a responsive design.
 * Added an option to scanphotos to precompute thumbnails.